-The Ministry of Education, Ministry of Health and the County Government of Turkana, in collaboration with the Early Childhood Development (ECD) Network for Kenya, are pleased to announce the Fifth National ECD Stakeholders Conference.
-The conference will convene practitioners, researchers, policymakers and leaders from national and county governments, research institutions, civil society organizations, the private sector, donors, and the media.
+The Ministry of Education, Ministry of Health and the County Government of Turkana, in collaboration with the Early Childhood Development (ECD) Network for Kenya, hosted the Fifth National ECD Stakeholders Conference.
+The conference brought together practitioners, researchers, policymakers and leaders from national and county governments, research institutions, civil society organizations, the private sector, donors, and the media.

 The Early Childhood Development Network for Kenya (ECD Network for Kenya)

 The ECD Network for Kenya exists to strengthen coordination and collaboration on ECD initiatives in Kenya among relevant actors and supports development and implementation of ECD policies and programs.
 The Network undertakes capacity development, research and advocacy working with National and County Governments, civil society organizations, parents and community members to ensure that children access and participate in high quality, holistic ECD programs based on international best practices.
 Specifically, the Network seeks to: promote, support, sustain and advance an enabling environment for implementation of nurturing care for ECD through research, advocacy, effective partnerships, and strengthened multi sector collaborations.
 More: https://ecdnetworkforkenya.org/

 The Nurturing Care Framework provides a roadmap for action to support best practices to support early childhood development, how it can be improved through policy and intervention.
 The Constitution of Kenya acknowledges the Convention of the Rights of the Child; Article 53 guarantees the right of every child to free and compulsory education, nutrition, shelter, health care and protection.
 However, marginalized and disadvantaged populations continue to exist in the country.